 - Setting membership goals for specific towns and/or service areas based on expected percentages of total available youth joining a Cub Scout Pack, Boy Scout Troops or Venturing Crews.

 - Consolidating smaller markets to attain minimal youth density and adult leadership requirements to successfully operate a pack, troop or crew.

 - Developing a recruiting plan for Venturing based around an annual program.

 B. Dedicate recruiting resources to where youth are by:

 - Identifying where there are likely populations of youth to support new units and then looking for charter organization willing to not only sponsor unit, but provide adult leadership and support for the unit.

-- Developing a plan for and training Boy Scout adult leaders to recruit Cub Scouts, Webelos and 5th grade boys.
+- Developing a plan for and training Scout adult leaders to recruit Cub Scouts, Webelos and 5th grade youth.

 - Increasing the publicity and visibility for Scouting in media.
 This will be accomplished by establishing and recruiting a council board vice-president for publicity with responsibility to promote scouting by publishing scouting “news” through both internal mechanisms and external press releases.
 VP for Publicity would also work with volunteer committee to train unit leaders in media relations, develop a media relations handbook and a standard news release form for scouting events and activities.

 C. Recruit quality volunteer leaders by: